Structure theorem for projective klt pairs with nef anti-canonical divisor

 \subsection{Acknowledgments}

 The authors wish to express their thanks to Professors S\'ebastien Boucksom, Fr{\'e}d{\'e}ric Campana, St\'ephane Druel, Andreas H\"oring, and J\'anos Koll\'ar for helpful comments and suggestions.
-The first author would like to express thanks to Professor Yoshinori Gongyo for a discussion on {\hyperref[ex-qabelian]{Example \ref*{ex-qabelian}}} and for answering questions, and to Professors Shigefumi Mori, Yuji Odaka, and Ken-ichi Yoshikawa for providing him with an opportunity to talk at the Algebraic Geometry Seminar at Kyoto University, in which one question drew his attention to the case of singular varieties.
+The authors are deeply indebted to an anonymous referee for pointing out {\hyperref[thm-mqe]{Theorem \ref{thm-mqe}}}, which simplified the discussion in {\hyperref[sec-flat]{Section \ref*{sec-flat}}} of the draft version and clarified the essence of the proof.
+The first author is grateful to Professor Yoshinori Gongyo for a discussion on quasi-abelian varieties and for answering questions, and to Professors Shigefumi Mori, Yuji Odaka, and Ken-ichi Yoshikawa for providing him with an opportunity to talk at the Algebraic Geometry Seminar at Kyoto University, during which one question drew his attention to the case of singular varieties.
 He was supported by Grant-in-Aid for Young Scientists (A) $\sharp$17H04821, Grant-in-Aid for Scientific Research (B) $\sharp$ 21H00976, and Fostering Joint International Research (A) $\sharp$19KK0342 from JSPS.
 The second author is grateful to Professors St\'ephane Druel and Andreas H\"oring for kindly answering his questions on foliations.
-He was partially supported by the French ANR Research Project ``GRACK'' and is partially supported by the National Natural Science Foundation of China.
+He was partially supported by the French ANR Research Project ``GRACK'' and the National Natural Science Foundation of China (Grant No. 12288201), and is partially supported by the National Key R\&D Program of China (Grant No. 2021YFA1003100).

-\section{Preliminary Results}
+\section{Preliminary results}